 - Buy milk when it is on sale and freeze it.
 It freezes well, all you have to do is take a cupful out of it to allow for expansion.

-- Make your own whenever possible, this includes everything from salad dressings and sauces to french fries, mixes of all kinds, and baked goods.
+- You can make so many things from scratch – this includes everything from salad dressings and sauces to french fries, mixes of all kinds, and baked goods.

 - Soups.
 We eat a lot of soups since they are a great way of getting everyone their vegetables, often including ones they wouldn’t eat if they were just on their plate.